 Mitch : [at the funeral] So, Grandpa, how come you didn’t come to the church?

-Vince : God makes me nervous when you get him indoors – besides, I don’t like to see people in their coffins.
+Vince : God makes me nervous when you get Him indoors – besides, I don’t like to see people in their coffins.
 They always look so much smaller without their spirits.

 Vince : [after Edie reluctantly accepts his dinner invitation] You’ve made an old man very happy!